notnatedavis/TimeInsightsAPIv2/README.md

 ## Additional-Info

 This portion is for logging or storing notes relevent to the project and its scope.
 Future implementations I would like to create a setup script that automatically downloads dependencies and prerequisites to make it easier for the user (a faster seamless experience).
+I need to (update the ReadMe.md at the end, create script, fix card experience, implement ability to add cards)